 While earthquakes do occur in North Carolina, large and damaging earthquakes are not common.
-The state has experienced 22 damaging earthquakes from 1735-2018.
-The greatest damage occurred during the 1861 Wilkesboro, 1886 Charleston South Carolina, 1916 Asheville, and 1926 Mitchell County earthquakes.
+The state has experienced 23 damaging earthquakes from 1735-2020.
+The greatest damage occurred during the 1861 Wilkesboro, 1886 Charleston South Carolina, 1916 Asheville, 1926 Mitchell County, and 2020 Sparta earthquakes.
 The 1886 earthquake centered in Charleston, South Carolina is the most damaging earthquake recorded in the Southeast and brought strong to very strong shaking to much of southern and central NC.
+The most recent damaging earthquake in North Carolina occurred on August 9, 2020 in the town of Sparta, located in Alleghany County.
+The 5.1 Magnitude earthquake had a Modified Mercalli Intensity Scale of VI-VII (Strong to Very Strong Shaking with Light to Moderate Damage), and resulted in over 550 reports of damage to houses and commercial buildings across Alleghany County.